k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: more fixes in mcastu.c
 - Allow monster spellcasters to cast their ranged spells at other monsters from a distance
+- Pets can help the player other than fighting under certain cirmcumstances